Skip Ribbon Commands

 The function of a scribe is to record, on the appropriate response material, the verbal responses and directions made by the student in the process of answering the question/s.

-• a facility for English and familiarity with the VCE study being examined
+• be familiar with the VCE study being examined

-The appointed scribe may work with the student in any practice examinations.
+The appointed scribe may work with the student in any practice examinations, but not in any formal school-based asssessments.

 On behalf of the student the scribe will:

-• complete all written details associated with the examination on the response materials, such as the VCAA student number, study title, the numbers of all questions and/or tasks answered and the number of answer books used
+• complete all written details associated with the external assessment on the response materials, such as the VCAA student number, study title, the numbers of all questions and/or tasks answered and the number of answer books used

 • record the student’s responses, as dictated by the student